symbol/symbol-docs/source/concepts/cross-chain-transaction.rst

 Use a secret lock transaction to initiate the cross-chain swap.
 Once announced, the specified mosaics are locked at blockchain level, associated with a previously chosen *hashed proof* called ``secret``.

-Funds are unlocked and transferred, when an account announces a  valid :ref:`Secret Proof Transaction <secret-proof-transaction>`.
+Funds are unlocked and transferred when an account announces a  valid :ref:`Secret Proof Transaction <secret-proof-transaction>`.
 The account must demonstrate knowing the *secret* that unlocks the transaction, by disclosing the previously used ``hashing algorithm`` and the ``proof``.

 If the transaction duration is reached and not proved, the locked amount is returned to the initiator of the secret lock transaction.